 Can I stream CNBC live without cable?

 Yes.
-AT&T TV, fuboTV, Hulu + Live TV, Sling TV and YouTube TV have CNBC as part of their live TV service.
+DIRECTV STREAM, fuboTV, Hulu + Live TV, Sling TV and YouTube TV have CNBC as part of their live TV service.
 With a subscription, you can stream CNBC live on a Roku, Amazon Fire TV Stick, Google Chromecast or Apple TV.
 There are mobile apps for Android and iOS.

 CNBC Live Stream: How to Watch CNBC Cheaper Online